Group Coaching: Definition, Programs, Prices

 - Able to scale income potential

-The time spent inside Group Coaching sessions can be enhanced with thoughtful pre-work or post-work.
+You can enhance the time spent inside Group Coaching sessions with thoughtful pre-work or post-work.
 Similar to the “flipped classroom model”, participants can be assigned individual learning and application activities in the weeks prior to the coaching session.

 Example #1: Women in Leadership (Impostor Syndrome)